Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 ### What it does
 - Reads URLs from `Task 2 - Intern.csv`
-- Visits each URL and fetch its status code
+- Visits each URL and fetches its status code
 - Prints the result in the required format: `(Status Code) URL`
 - Color-coded output for each status code based on what went wrong (or right)
-- Classifies errors specifically (Timeout, Connection Error, Domain not found, etc)
+- Classifies each error specifically (Timeout, Connection Error, Domain not found, etc)
 - Detects and skips duplicate URLs automatically
-- If internet connection is interrupted, waits and retries up to maxInternetRetries times for it to come back and then resumes.
+- If internet connection is interrupted, waits and retries up to 3 times for it to come back and then resumes.
 - Saves all results to a timestamped CSV file that can be opened and filtered in any spreadsheet tool.
 - Prints a full summary at the end